Taking care of your eyes is one component of overall health and beauty. A MUST do.

 This shape has a very wide forehead and tapers down to a narrow chin or jaw.
-This also is mostly considered the "heart" face.
+Take a closer close and the shape is mostly considered the "heart" face.
 To minimize the width of the top part, rimless or frames which are wider at the bottom will add width below the eye-line to offset the narrow chin.
 Oval, or frames with a straight top-line or rimless are excellent.
-Cat-eyes shape also angle outward at the top corner that balance the jawline.
+Cat-eyes shape also angles outward at the top corner that balances the jawline.

 - Base-Down Triangle Face

-This is the opposite to the base up triangle.
-This shape has a wide chin or heavy jaw which tapers to a narrow forehead upwards.
+This is the opposite of the base-up triangle where the face has a wide chin or heavy jaw that tapers to a narrow forehead upwards.
 Frames with wide temple edges will emphasize the eye-line and balance the jaw.
-Square, straight-top, slightly heavy tops, semi-rimless designs or supra are perfect.
+Square, straight-top, slightly heavy tops, semi-rimless designs, or supra are perfect.
 Cat-eye shapes will also work, but not the low-temple styles.